bagussam/cari/README.md

-cari.AI - Detektif Digital Multimodal
+cari.AI - Multimodal Digital Detective
-Selamat datang di cari.AI, sebuah chatbot cerdas yang dirancang dengan persona seorang detektif digital.
-Aplikasi ini tidak hanya menjawab pertanyaan, tetapi juga mampu menganalisis "bukti" dalam berbagai format, melakukan "investigasi" di internet secara real-time, dan bahkan membuat "sketsa visual" berdasarkan deskripsi Anda.
+Welcome to cari.AI, an intelligent chatbot designed with the persona of a digital detective.
+This application not only answers questions but is also capable of analyzing "evidence" in various formats, conducting real-time "investigations" on the internet, and even creating "visual sketches" based on your descriptions.

-✨ Fitur Utama
+✨ Key Features
-Kecerdasan Kontekstual & Humanis: Dibekali kemampuan untuk memahami percakapan sehari-hari, mendeteksi emosi, dan memberikan umpan balik agar interaksi terasa lebih hidup.
+Contextual & Humanistic Intelligence: Equipped with the ability to understand daily conversations, detect emotions, and provide feedback to make interactions feel more alive.

-Kemampuan Multimodal:
+Multimodal Capabilities:

-Analisis Gambar: Unggah file gambar (.jpg, .png, dll.) dan ajukan pertanyaan tentang isinya.
+Image Analysis: Upload image files (.jpg, .png, etc.) and ask questions about their content.

-Analisis Dokumen: Unggah file teks (.txt, .md) untuk diringkas atau dianalisis.
+Document Analysis: Upload text files (.txt, .md) to be summarized or analyzed.

-Generasi Gambar (Text-to-Image): Buat gambar unik langsung dari obrolan dengan perintah seperti "buatkan gambar...".
+Image Generation (Text-to-Image): Create unique images directly from the chat with commands like "create a picture of...".

-RAG (Retrieval-Augmented Generation): Terintegrasi dengan Exa API dan LangChain untuk mencari informasi terbaru di internet, memastikan jawaban selalu relevan dan faktual.
+RAG (Retrieval-Augmented Generation): Integrated with the Exa API and LangChain to search for the latest information on the internet, ensuring answers are always relevant and factual.

-Antarmuka Adaptif & Tematik:
+Adaptive & Thematic Interface:

-Dua Pilihan Tema: Beralih antara mode "Ceria" (terang) dan "Misterius" (gelap).
+Dual Theme Options: Switch between "Cheerful" (light) and "Mysterious" (dark) modes.

-Desain Responsif: Tampilan yang optimal di perangkat desktop, tablet, maupun mobile.
+Responsive Design: Optimal display on desktop, tablet, and mobile devices.

-UI Detektif: Dihiasi dengan elemen visual bertema investigasi untuk pengalaman yang lebih imersif.
+Detective UI: Adorned with visual elements themed around investigation for a more immersive experience.

-🛠️ Tumpukan Teknologi (Tech Stack)
+🛠️ Tech Stack
 Frontend: HTML5, CSS3, Vanilla JavaScript

 Backend: Node.js, Express.js

-AI & API:
+AI & APIs:

-Model Bahasa Inti: Google Gemini 2.5 Flash
+Core Language Model: Google Gemini 2.5 Flash

-Generasi Gambar: Google Imagen 3
+Image Generation: Google Imagen 3

-Pencarian Web: Exa API
+Web Search: Exa API

-Orkestrasi RAG: LangChain.js
+RAG Orchestration: LangChain.js

-🚀 Memulai (Getting Started)
+🚀 Getting Started
-Ikuti langkah-langkah ini untuk menjalankan proyek di komputer lokal Anda.
+Follow these steps to run the project on your local machine.

-Prasyarat
+Prerequisites
-Node.js: Pastikan Anda memiliki Node.js versi 18 atau lebih baru.
+Node.js: Ensure you have Node.js version 18 or newer installed.

-Git: Diperlukan untuk mengkloning repository.
+Git: Required for cloning the repository.

-API Keys: Anda memerlukan kunci API dari:
+API Keys: You will need API keys from:

-Google AI Studio (untuk Gemini & Imagen)
+Google AI Studio (for Gemini & Imagen)

 Exa API

-Instalasi
+Installation
-Buat File .env: Di direktori utama proyek, buat file bernama .env dan isi dengan kunci API Anda seperti contoh di bawah:
+Create .env File: In the project's root directory, create a file named .env and fill it with your API keys as shown in the example below:

-GEMINI_API_KEY=Kunci_API_Google_Anda
+GEMINI_API_KEY=Your_Google_API_Key
-EXA_API_KEY=Kunci_API_Exa_Anda
+EXA_API_KEY=Your_Exa_API_Key

-Instal Dependensi: Buka terminal di folder proyek dan jalankan perintah:
+Install Dependencies: Open a terminal in the project folder and run the command:

 npm install

-Jika Anda mengalami error ERESOLVE, gunakan perintah berikut:
+If you encounter an ERESOLVE error, use the following command instead:

 npm install --legacy-peer-deps

-Jalankan Server: Setelah instalasi selesai, jalankan server dengan:
+Run the Server: Once the installation is complete, run the server with:

 node index.js

-Buka Aplikasi: Buka browser Anda dan kunjungi alamat http://localhost:3000.
+Open the Application: Open your browser and navigate to http://localhost:3000.

-📂 Struktur Proyek
+📂 Project Structure
 /
-├── public/                 # Semua file frontend (tampilan) │   ├── index.html          # Struktur utama halaman
+├── public/                 # All frontend files (view) │   ├── index.html          # Main page structure
-│   ├── style.css           # Styling dan tema
+│   ├── style.css           # Styling and themes
-│   └── script.js           # Logika interaktif pengguna
+│   └── script.js           # User interaction logic
-├── node_modules/           # Folder dependensi (dibuat otomatis)
+├── node_modules/           # Dependency folder (auto-generated)
-├── .env                    # File untuk menyimpan kunci API (rahasia) ├── .gitignore              # Daftar file yang diabaikan oleh Git ├── index.js                # Logika utama server dan AI ├── package.json            # Konfigurasi proyek dan daftar dependensi └── README.md               # Dokumentasi ini
+├── .env                    # File for storing secret API keys ├── .gitignore              # List of files ignored by Git ├── index.js                # Main server and AI logic ├── package.json            # Project configuration and dependency list └── README.md               # This documentation

-🚢 Publikasi ke GitHub
+🚢 Publishing to GitHub
-Untuk panduan cara mengunggah proyek ini ke repository GitHub Anda, silakan merujuk ke file README-DEPLOYMENT.md.
+For a guide on how to upload this project to your GitHub repository, please refer to the README-DEPLOYMENT.md file.